dstackai/dstack/docs/docs/index.md

 </div>

-## Configurations
+## Configuration files

 A configuration is a YAML file that describes what you want to run with `dstack`.
-Configurations can be of two
+Configurations can be of three
-types: `dev-environment` and `task`.
+types: `dev-environment`, `task`, and `service`.

 ### Dev environments

-Here's an example of a `dev-environment` configuration:
+A dev environment is a virtual machine pre-configured an IDE.

 <div editor-title=".dstack.yml">